Sami Saeed Al Ahmed

 He returned to Iraq in the late sixties and was appointed professor at Baghdad University, has more than thirty books printed in Arabic and English, including the south of Iraq in time of the UNESCO King Banipal (commonly known as Assure-bani-pal), Yazidis, and the history of the Persian Gulf in the oldest times, the island languages.

 Invited by the University of Michigan he has been Professor of Ancient History since the late nineties.

-Sami Alahmed got married in 1964 In denver Colorado from Ibtihaj Omer Taher (1945–2008) and has two sons (Toney Ahmed and Marwan Ahmed) and two girls (Emiley Wynn and Dina Jabra).
+Sami Alahmed married Nancy Beth Tritsch, near Chicago, Illinois, in 1957 and to this union were born two children, S. Anthony Ahmed and Emily Ahmed.
+Though the marriage ended in divorce, Sami and Nancy remained lifelong friends.
+Sami got married in 1964 in Denver, Colorado to Ibtihaj Omer Taher (1945–2008) and to this union was born a son, Marwan Ahmed, and daughter, Dina Jabra.
 All of his kids live in the United States of America except Marwan who preferred to stay in the home country (Iraq).

 Sami Al Ahmed had a stroke and died several days later on March 6, 2006.